ambimorph/neurotopics-obs/README.rst

 ============

 Neurotopics is a topic modelling tool for `NeuroSynth`_.
-We will take a Neurosynth dataset, a brain atlas in nifti or analyze format, and a file containing word frequency counts for all words in the documents of the dataset.
+We will take a Neurosynth dataset, a brain atlas in NIFTI or Analyze format, and a file containing word frequency counts for all words in the documents of the dataset.
 For each ROI in the atlas, we will generate a distribution on a subset of the words.